verboompj/EntraGSA/README.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/EntraAppEnt2.png)

 Next, we have to setup a Traffic Forwarding Profile.
-This enables our configuration of the Enterprise APp to flow to the clients in the field.
+This enables our configuration of the Entra Private Access Enterprise App to flow to the clients in the field.
 This profile allows you to define further policies such as conditional access policies as well.
-Note that without such additional policy, Entra ID authentication is still applicable.
+Note that without such additional policy, Entra ID authentication in its basic form is still enforced.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/forwarding.png)

+#### 1. Global Secure Access Client